jreisinger/checkip/README.md

 # checkip

 Sometimes I come across an IP address, for example when reviewing logs.
 And I'd like to find out more about this numerical label.
-Checkip is CLI tool and Go [library](https://pkg.go.dev/github.com/jreisinger/checkip/check) that provides infomation on and security posture of IP addresses.
-Most checks are passive and active checks (like ping and tls) are not aggressive.
+Checkip is CLI tool and Go [library](https://pkg.go.dev/github.com/jreisinger/checkip/check) that provides information on and security posture of IP addresses.
+Most checks are passive.
+Active checks (like ping and tls) are not aggressive.

 ## Quick start